 ARTIQ itself does not depend on Nix, and it is also possible to compile everything from source (look into the

-nix-scripts repository and run the commands manually) - but Nix makes the process a lot easier.
+flake.nix file and/or nixpkgs, and run the commands manually) - but Nix makes the process a lot easier.

 /opt, you can install it in a folder of your home directory.
 The “appropriate” Vivado version to use for building the bitstream can vary.
 Some versions contain bugs that lead to hidden or visible failures, others work fine.
 Refer to Hydra and/or the

-nix-scriptsrepository in order to determine which version is used at M-Labs.
+flake.nixfile from the ARTIQ repository in order to determine which version is used at M-Labs.
 If the Vivado GUI installer crashes, you may be able to work around the problem by running it in unattended mode with a command such as

 ./xsetup -a XilinxEULA,3rdPartyEULA,WebTalkTerms -b Install -e 'Vitis Unified Software Platform' -l /opt/Xilinx/.